 The type of membrane, Gore-Tex or not, will determine the prices, quality, and weight.
 And even in Gore-Tex, you might want to review the different versions of the famous waterproof, Gore-Tex Pro being the most robust option at the moment.

-If you ask us, what are our own selection, we are REI and Arc’teryx fans all the way.
-We own several apparels from these two brands and could not be more satisfied with the quality.
-After many years traveling the world, trekking in rough environments, and even in snow conditions, our REI pants, shirts, and fleece are still in great shapes, and tour Arc’teryx jackets and fleece are our everyday companion.
+If you ask us, what is our selection, we are REI and Arc’teryx fans all the way.
+We own several apparel pieces from these two brands and could not be more satisfied with the quality.
+After many years traveling the world, trekking in rough environments, and even in snow conditions, our REI pants, shirts, and fleece are still in excellent shape.
+Our Arc’teryx jackets and fleece are our everyday companion.
 And talk about customer service, Arc’teryx replaced my Theta AR jacket bought in 2011 with a brand new Beta SV when I had issues with seams getting unglued.
-Not the cheapest but our Arc’teryx jackets survived horse-back riding in Mongolia, trekking in Papua, and snowboarding in California, and everything in between!
+Not the cheapest, but our Arc’teryx jackets survived horse-back riding in Mongolia, trekking in Papua, and snowboarding in California, and everything in between!
 But everyone is different, and you might need another type of jacket – see below what our selection process is!

 The REI DryPoint GTX is the next best value for Gore-Tex membranes.
 A lightweight, 3L-Gore-Tex Active membrane that gets top ratings as well as being the sustainable choice thanks to some fabric being bluesign® approved.
 Click here for more info.